Dskobra/setup-scripts/README.md

 structure
 -------------
 setup.sh        -       Main launch script.
-Always use this. packages.sh     -       Contains all the install commands.
+Always use this.

-data folder     -       Separate branch that is pulled when setup.sh is run and has download links for some packages and game profiles.
+modules folder  -       Contains all the install commands. data folder     -       Separate branch that is pulled when setup.sh is run and has download links for some packages and game profiles.